 Again, different companies will require different levels of planning.
 Some may not require any plan at all.

-If you are comfortable committing to deliver a project within given constraints without a plan – it is up to you.
+If you are comfortable committing to delivering a project within given constraints without a plan – it is up to you!

-(Don’t forget that you bear the Ultimate Responsibility for project success.)
+(Don’t forget that you bear the Ultimate Responsibility for project success.
+It’s your ROLE.)

 However, no serious project is done without proper planning.

 So, first of all, you need to identify the requirements of your company for planning.

 Then, you need to ensure that this planning approach is sufficient for the given project.

 Review these articles as a baseline for project planning: